google/jsonapi/README.md

 `jsonapi:"attr,<key name in attributes hash>"`
 ```

-These fields' values should end up in the `attributes`hash for a record.
-The first
+These fields' values will end up in the `attributes`hash for a record.
-argument must be, `attr`, and the second should be the name for the key to display in
+The first argument must be, `attr`, and the second should be the name
-the the `attributes` hash for that record.
+for the key to display in the `attributes` hash for that record.
+The
+spec indicates that `attributes` key names should be dasherized for
+multiple word field names.

 #### `relation`